Section 1

 Section 7

 Any character with a relevant skill or vocation can assist another character's roll.
-Assists are powerful but carry risk.
+Assists are powerful but carry risk, and they remain the default use of vocations when a more specific direct check is not warranted.

 Assists can backfire.
 A failed assist actively hurts the primary roller.
 Choose your helpers wisely.